danigorbaciov/docs.wavesplatform/docs/en/ride/variables/readme.md

 Ride has the lazy variable initialization, so the value of the variable is calculated only at the first call to it.

-## Variables built into the script
+## Variables Built Into the Script

 The [script](/en/ride/script) has [built-in variables](/en/ride/variables/built-in-variables).